 A question we often get from prospective car accident clients is whether Indiana is a no-fault state, which would mean drivers turn to their own auto insurance after an accident.
-In fact, Indiana is not a no-fault state and instead observes a doctrine of “comparative fault.”
+In fact, Indiana is not a no-fault state and instead has a “comparative fault” law.
 This puts a different wrinkle in car accident claims, which can cut into the amount of compensation you receive if your case is not handled correctly.

 Here’s what you need to know about car accidents in Indiana:

 First Steps to Follow After A Car Accident in Indiana

 Immediately after a car accident, you should determine whether you or others in your vehicle or other vehicles are injured.
 By law (§ 9-26-1-1.1), you are to provide reasonable assistance if you are able to those who are injured, passengers.
 This includes calling for an ambulance if needed.